Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 At the same time, we’re constantly following up.
-I have an internal team who’s always talking to workers, always talking to clients, taking feedback very seriously.
+I have hired internal assistants who are always talking to workers, always talking to clients, taking feedback very seriously.
 Although it’s not structured with 30, 60, 90, we’re very quick to make moves if something isn’t working out.

 Jaime: Yeah.
 Well, you also have the customer on one side being like, “I don’t like this,” and you can be like, “Oh, great, good to know.”
 Do you have metrics, especially for things that aren’t sales that aren’t so metric driven?
 Do you have KPIs for copywriters, or for this, or for that?
-How to we measure whether or not they’re doing a good job?
+How to we measure whether or not they’re doing well?

 Nathan: Yeah, so for me, it’s pretty simple.
 I don’t use a lot of that stuff.
-I know Connor does on the blog, and he works with a lot of our marketing people that do analytics, and he knows how good of a job they’re doing, which is why I love Connor.
+I know Connor does on the blog, and he works with a lot of our marketing people that do analytics, and he knows how well they’re doing, which is why I love Connor.

-For me, I’m very much on the customer service side, so I have an HR team that hires all my people.
+For me, I’m very much on the customer service side, so I have hired HR assistants that deal with all the new freelancers applying to the network.
 I’m not in interviews that much unless it’s a top-level person because I like to meet those people before I give them to my bigger clients, but once that person gets into our network, and I know our clients very well, I introduce them, or they hire a worker, that’s when I really become involved.

 Then, the other side of it is if they’re in the as good at the skill that they said that they were good at.
 For me, it’s very simple.
 If you get client complaints, you don’t stay in our network.
 If our clients are happy, we give you – all of our people that have happy clients are booked solid with hours.

 It’s very tough to create a metric in my business.
 It’s like, “You get two client complaints, you’re out,” or like, “Three strikes, you’re out,” or anything like that.
-It doesn’t necessarily work, and if someone’s new to our network and they make a small violation of our worker’s guideline, we’re not like, “You’re terminated.
+It doesn’t necessarily work, and if someone’s new to our network and they make a small violation of the worker guidelines, we’re not like, “You’re terminated.
 That was a huge waste of time.”